An ensemble learning method for variable selection: application to high dimensional data and missing values: Algorithm

 At first, let consider the sampling of variables for a regression instance and assume for the moment the absence of missing data.
-For a regression instance, let's define $\delta_\nbvar$ such that $\delta_\nbvar=1$ if $\beta_\nbvar$ is drawn and zero otherwise.
-Putting them in a diagonal matrix $\Delta=diag(\delta_1,\ldots,\delta_p)$, the regression model based on a sample of $\Nbvardraw$ variables can be rewritten as:
+The regression model (Equation \ref{modelreg}) based on a sample of $\Nbvardraw$ variables can be rewritten as: